qwasium/ddns-now-client/README.md

 NOTE: This is my first project to use Go; more of a practice execise to getting used to the language, so don't trust this codebaes!

+## NOTICE: this script will not work

+The owner of ip4.me/ip6.me, Kevin Loch, passed away.

+Due to ip4.me shutting down on Apr.1,2025, this script will not work in the near future.

 ## Install

 ### Config File